jamtur01/remeta/README.md

 # remeta

-A tool to refresh metadata for all items in a Jellyfin server.
+A tool to refresh metadata for season items in a Jellyfin server.
 This tool can be run as a standalone Python script or within a Docker container.

 ## Features

 - Refreshes metadata for all items in a Jellyfin server
 - Runs periodically (default: every 30 minutes)
 - Configurable refresh options (full refresh, replace metadata, replace images, etc.)
-- Filter by item types (Movies, Series, etc.)
 - Docker support for easy deployment
 - Configurable via environment variables or command-line arguments